 The magic of aerial photography

-Aerial photos are an incredibly fascinating thing, they give us humans, as non-flying beings, not only the opportunity to look at our world from a higher level, but also to capture these insights.
-They send our eyes on a journey of discovery that would otherwise be inaccessible.
-Aerial photography gives us the opportunity to fall back on a captivating perspective that has already opened up a completely new world for the photographic scene.
+Aerial photography is an incredibly fascinating thing, it gives us humans, as non-flying creatures, not only the opportunity to look at our world from a higher level, but also to capture these insights.
+They send our eyes on a voyage of discovery to what would otherwise be unreachable.
+Aerial photography gives us the opportunity to access a compelling perspective that has already opened up a whole new world on the photographic scene.

 Aerial photographs are fundamentally different from conventional landscape photography and panorama pictures, they are almost like abstract paintings.